boulder-on/JPassport/README.md

 # How it works

-There are 2 stages to make the foreign linking to work:
+There are 2 stages to make the foreign linking work:

 1. The interface is scanned for non-static methods.
 All non-static methods are found by name in the given library
 2. A new class is built using the given interface and then compiled.